temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Both of your Activities make external calls to services that will change their results based on who runs them.
 It will be challenging to test these Activities reliably.
 For example, the IP address may vary based on your machine's location.

-To ensure you can teest the Activities in isolation, you’ll stub out the `fetch` calls using the [`sinon`](https://sinonjs.org/) library.
+To ensure you can test the Activities in isolation, you’ll stub out the `fetch` calls using the [`sinon`](https://sinonjs.org/) library.

 Sinon.js is a JavaScript testing library that provides powerful tools like spies, stubs, and mocks, allowing you to replace dependencies with controlled, testable behavior.